 When some of our staff were young kids, we loved going to Chuck E. Cheese's.
 It was a delightful wonderland of animatronic animals and pizza that was divine, at least for a kid's tastebuds.
 It was one of those places which struck wonder in our hearts and we remember it fondly.
 As adults, we might have lost that wonder.

 So, Chuck E. Cheese's is putting in some bar refrigeration to serve beer and wine to its adult patrons who are there to watch their kids be kids.
 It’s an attempt to appeal to Millennial moms who need that little extra boost in the world.
-This comes from a statistic which says that kids want to go to Chuck E. Cheese’s once a month, but the average parent only wants to take them 3 times a year.
+This comes from a statistic which says that kids want to go to Chuck E. Cheese’s once a month, but the average parent only wants to take

 Summer is in full swing and the yearly demand for packaged ice is at its peak.
 Convenience stores, catering companies, marinas, hotels and other packaged ice distributors benefit from the seasonal rise in ice sales, but packaged ice sells throughout the rest of the year as well, especially around holidays.